shrutikapoor08/devjoke/README.md

 # Dev Joke

 #### Send me a PR if you know a good Dev Joke.
+***

+Documentation is like sex.
+when its good, its very good.
+when its bad, its better than nothing.

+***

 * * *

 The programmer to his son: "Here, I brought you a new basketball."